-Assistant Professor: Van Laningham
+Assistant Professor: Van Laningham, Young

-The Social Work Department does not offer a graduate degree.
+The Department of Social Work does not offer a graduate degree.
 The department offers courses that may be taken for credit in the Master of Social Work Foundation Program at the Grace Abbott School of Social Work at the University of Nebraska at Omaha.

 Courses with the prefix SOWK are offered by the department.
-See page 100.
+See page 105.